 You can generally complete parts of the program abroad, either in the form of a semester abroad or internships.
 You are, however, not required to complete a stay abroad.

 General information regarding stays abroad can be obtained from the TU Berlin International Office (study abroad) and from the Career Service (internships abroad).
-For details of subject-specific cooperative projects and general support concerning studying abroad, please contact the study abroad section within the Faculty of Electrical Engineering and Computer Science.
+For details of subject-specific cooperative projects and general support concerning studying abroad, please contact the study abroad section (web page currently in German) within the Faculty of Electrical Engineering and Computer Science.
 Staff are available to help you prepare for your stay abroad as well as provide support during your time abroad.

 The aim of the Media Technology bachelor’s program is to provide students with a thorough technical education to prepare them for their future careers.